 Today, take a train ride from Ollantaytambo through the lush valleys that lead to Machu Picchu, the “Lost City of the Incas.”
 You will be staying the night at the foot of the mountain in the town of Aguas Calientes.
 Machu Picchu is completely hidden from the valley floor and is truly one of the world’s most incredible sights.
 Cross a big one off your bucket list.
 Explore the perfect stonework of the Temple of the Sun, the fountains of the Royal Sector, and the views from the Temple of the Three Windows.

 This afternoon, take a train ride back to Cuzco.
-Before hand, have the chance to enjoy Machu Picchu one more time with an optional sunrise visit.
+Before hand, have the chance to enjoy Machu Picchu one more time with an optional return visit.

 Return for a second visit if you can’t get enough Machu Picchu (we don’t blame you).
-Beat the crowds bright and early, and enjoy the quiet, unobstructed beauty of the ruins at sunrise from the top of Huayna Picchu.
+Beat the crowds bright and early, and enjoy the quiet, unobstructed beauty of the ruins from the top of Huchuy Picchu.

 This excursion is pre-book only; if your trip is less than sixty days away, please call 800-766-2645 to purchase.

 The day is yours!
 And after New Year’s Eve maybe you could use it.
 Pour yourself some chicha (corn beer) and spend your day playing pub games with the locals.
 One favorite involves tossing metal disks as close to a frog statue as possible.
 Alternatively, fill up on ceviche and brainstorm some New Year’s resolutions (tip: hitting the gym can wait until you get home!)

 - Day 8: Free Day + Pisco Sour Workshop